Al-Burooj: Summary

-The surah opens with an oath by a heaven full of stars: by the sky containing great stars.

 Exegesis

 4-8 People of the Ditch

 Interpreters give several different versions of the story to be referred to in verses 4–8: persecution of Christians by Dhu Nuwas in Yemen, persecutions by Nebuchadnezzar, and people of the trench.
 It has been documented that Dhu Nuwas burned 20,000 Christians alive in a burning trench because they refused to convert to Judaism.

 22 The 'preserved tablet'

 Quranic exegetes produced different interpretations of the term 'preserved tablet' in verse 22.
 In this surah the relationship of Quran to the 'Preserved Tablet' is correlated with the relation of the stars 'Al-Buruj' to the heavens 'Al-Sama'.
 Some of the Mu'tazila argued that revelations were created initially in the preserved tablet.
 The 'Preserved Tablet' seems to be close to another term, 'Mother of all books' (umm al-kitab), mentioned in Ar-Ra'd 13:39 and Az-Zukhruf 43:4.